-This is prohibition of coupling violated here because the newsletter registration (or the associated consent to the processing of the personal data of the registering person) is not required for the download of a "free" e-book.
+Here, the prohibition of coupling is violated, because the newsletter registration (or the associated consent to the processing of personal data of the registrant) is not required for the download of a "free" e-book.

 There would be no violation of this prohibition of coupling if the coach were to state quite openly on his website – what GDPR calls "transparent" – that the information to be provided in the context of the newsletter registration (the personal data) is the trade – i.e. the payment – for downloading the e-book.

-It would be transparently communicated that the e-book is not free of charge, but that it is actually a kind of exchange.
-This would require the newsletter registration for the service (exchange e-book for data) and the consent would be given voluntarily - and thus effectively.
+This would transparently communicate that the e-book is not free of charge, but actually a kind of exchange.
+Because this would mean that the newsletter registration would be necessary for the service (exchange e-book for data) and the consent would be given voluntarily - and thus effectively.

 The right communication is everything

-It should have become clear from the two examples that it is prohibition of coupling crucial to clearly communicate which service is provided for which consideration.
+From these two examples it should be clear that it is crucial for prohibition of coupling to clearly communicate which service is provided for which consideration.

 And if an e-book or any other freebie is actually only offered as "free" in order to get the e-mail address and possibly other data of the interested party, it is not free - but "costs" an e-mail address and possibly other data.

-In e-mail marketing, this is always prohibition of coupling violated if the newsletter subscriber is not aware that his or her data is the consideration for a (supposedly free) service.
+In e-mail marketing, the prohibition of coupling is always violated if the newsletter subscriber does not know that his data is the consideration for a (supposedly free) service.

-Finally, here's a little self-test to see if your email marketing possibly violates thisprohibition of coupling .
+Finally, here's a little self-test to see if your email marketing might violate prohibition of coupling .
 It becomes problematic if you can answer one of the following questions with yes.
-Then you should take a closer look at the matter again.
+Then you should take a closer look at the matter.

-- Is registration to my newsletter necessary to get another service from me (a freebie etc.)?
+- Is signing up for my newsletter required to get another service from me (a freebie, etc.)?

-- Do I advertise the other service as "free"?
+- Am I advertising the other service as "free"?

-- When registering for the newsletter, do I conceal the fact that the information provided (e-mail address, etc.) is in return for my service?
+- When I sign up for the newsletter, am I concealing the fact that the information provided (email address, etc.) is the consideration for my service?

 Here is the somewhat more precise (legal) description of the prohibition of coupling mentioned at the beginning: According to Article 6 (1) of the GDPR, any data processing requires a legal basis.
 One of these legal bases is the consent of the person concerned (by the data processing).
 The term "consent" of the data subject is defined in Art.
 4 (11) GDPR as follows:

-Any freely given, informed and unequivocal expression of will in the specific case, in the form of a declaration or any other unequivocal affirmative act by which the data subject signifies his or her consent to the processing of personal data relating to him or her
+Any freely given specific, informed and unambiguous indication of his or her wishes in the form of a declaration or other unambiguous affirmative act by which the data subject signifies his or her agreement to personal data relating to him or her being processed.

 Important in this context prohibition of coupling is the term "voluntary" and the related provision in Art.
 7 (4) of the GDPR:

-In assessing whether consent is given voluntarily, the fact that, inter alia, the performance of a contract, including the provision of a service, is subject to consent to the processing of personal data that are not necessary for the performance of the contract must be taken into account to the maximum extent possible.
+In assessing whether consent has been freely given, it is necessary to take the utmost account of the fact whether, inter alia, the performance of a contract, including the provision of a service, is dependent on consent to the processing of personal data which are not necessary for the performance of the contract.

-The decisive criterion for the voluntary nature of the contract is thus whether the performance of the contract is made dependent on consent to data processing that is not necessary for the performance of the contract.
+The decisive criterion for voluntariness is thus whether the performance of the contract is made dependent on consent to data processing which is not necessary for the performance of the contract.

-If this is not the case, there is an inadmissible linkage of consent to the fulfilment of the contract.
-In the absence of a voluntary nature, the consent is invalid; data processing based on it is not permitted.
-This violation of data protection can result in substantial fines.
+If this is not the case, the consent is inadmissibly linked to the performance of the contract.
+In the absence of voluntariness, the consent is invalid; data processing based on it is not permitted.
+The consequence of this data protection violation can be substantial fines.